jamaps/open_geo_scripts/README.md

-### GDAL & OGR Scripts
+### Open Geo Scripts

-A few short spatial inquiry and geoprocessing scripts using GDAL and OGR libraries
+A few geoprocessing scripts using open libraries like GDAL/OGR

+- Jeff Allen